neii-enviro-mailbox/saas-catalogs-public/README.md

 Catalogs for SaaS (until we come up with something better)

+**Map-config JSON files are pushed to Magda from `main` branch** - See [GitHub actions README.md](https://github.com/TerriaJS/saas-catalogs-public/tree/main/.github/workflows) for more info

+- Pushes to `dev` are automatic
+- Pushes to `test` and `prod` must be triggered manually

 **Catalog JSON files are hosted here (in GitHub)** for example `https://raw.githubusercontent.com/TerriaJS/saas-catalogs-public/main/kaleidoscope/prod.json`

-**Map-config JSON files are hosted as Magda records** - these will need to be update manually (for the moment)

 ## Format